rjturek/frets/README.md

 frets
 =====

-Fretboard tools

-This will be run in Heroku
+Fretboard tools - a system for looking at notes and chords on fretted musical instruments.